rightscale-cookbooks/rs-haproxy/README.md

 ## `rs-haproxy::default`

-Installs HAProxy as a package and configures an HAProxy server.
+Installs HAProxy 1.5 by downloading the source package and compiling it.
 This recipe simply sets up the HAProxy configuration file using the [haproxy LWRP](https://github.com/hw-cookbooks/haproxy#haproxy), enables, and starts the HAProxy service.
+If the `node['rs-haproxy']['ssl_cert']` attribute is set with the SSL certificate contents, then this recipe will configure HTTPS support on the HAProxy server.

 ## `rs-haproxy::tags`